GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 2. Red 16/18AWG, female spade ends.
 3. Black 16/18AWG female spade ends.

-With cable #1, on the brew switch remove switch poles 1 & 2 that sit on the left of the brew switch and bridge.
+With cable #1, remove **brew** switch poles 1 & 2 that sit on the left of the brew switch and bridge.
 This will disable the 20mins timer.
 It does not however completely bypass ECO board.

 ![image](https://user-images.githubusercontent.com/53577819/154989122-6237e1af-62d1-4289-901c-47c69ea3b1b9.jpg ':size=350')